1005 Family and Medical Leave

 3. Care of an injured service member who is the employee’s family member or nearest blood relative.

-1. An employee may take up to 26 weeks of FMLA in a 12-month period to care for a covered service member with a serious injury or illness if the employee is the spouse, son, daughter, parent, or next of kin of the service member.
+1. An employee may take up to twenty-six (26) weeks of FML in a twelve (12) month period to care for a covered service member with a serious injury or illness if the employee is the spouse, son, daughter, parent, or next of kin of the service member.

-4. For the qualifying reasons for taking FMLA leave the following definitions apply:
+4. For the qualifying reasons for taking FML the following definitions apply:

 2. “Family member” means the employee’s spouse, child, or parent.